Polymer/old-docs-site/faq.md

 #### Which browsers does {{site.project_title}} support?

 {{site.project_title}} aims to support [evergreen browsers](http://www.yetihq.com/blog/evergreen-web-browser/).
 After all, we're trying to simulate the future, and as someone once said, "You're headed for trouble if all you do is stare in the rear-view mirror."
 In practice, this means we support the most recent versions of Chrome, Safari, Internet Explorer, and Firefox.
 Note that this is fewer browsers than other frameworks support.
-For example, Polymer only aims to support Internet Explorer 10 and above.
+For example, {{site.project_title}} only aims to support Internet Explorer 10 and above.
 Some pieces of {{site.project_title}} may support more browsers if it doesn't require too much extra effort--if you find bugs in unsupported browsers, please still file them.
 Most things should work in IE9 today without too much work; feel free to file bugs on what doesn't.
 IE8 is incompatable due to its insufficient DOM support.

 See our [Browser Compatibility](/compatibility.html) page for more information.